 She could taste the fear.
 She wasn’t used to this feeling.
 After the translator’s murder today, she realized she was a coward.

 The patients laughed as the children entered.
 They spoke rapidly and the errand boys waited as the Afghans happily counted out their reward money.
 A pitcher of water sat on a table and one of the men poured himself a glass and drank heartily.
 Several wrapped peanut butter sandwiches were still sitting between the two men.
 The children grabbed them and tore off the clear wrapping that kept them fresh.
-When accomplished, they ate as though they were starving.
+They ate like they were starving.